victorhqc/min-vid/docs/metrics.md

     "played_count": 2,               // count of full video playback

     "video_x": 1200,                 // Distance in pixels from top of browser window
-                                     // to top of min-vid panel
-    "video_y": 1150,                 // Distance in pixels from left side of browser
+                                     // to top of Min Vid panel "video_y": 1150,                 // Distance in pixels from left side of browser
-                                     // window to left side of min-vid panel "video_width": 300,              // Width of min-vid player, in pixels "video_height": 110,             // Height of min-vid panel, in pixels "timestamp": 1470                // Timestamp in seconds since Firefox started (note:
+                                     // window to left side of Min Vid panel "video_width": 300,              // Width of Min Vid player, in pixels "video_height": 110,             // Height of Min Vid panel, in pixels "timestamp": 1470                // Timestamp in seconds since Firefox started (note:
-                                     // min-vid sends over a regular JS millisecond timestamp,
+                                     // Min Vid sends over a regular JS millisecond timestamp,
                                      // the Test Pilot add-on converts it to seconds since startup) }
 }